Bites, stings and contact with an animal or plant: Birth to 11 months

 If your child has a body part, such as a fingertip, that has been bitten off, put the part that was cut off in a sealed plastic bag right away.
 Put the bag in a container with ice water.

-If you suspect a broken or fractured bone see the first aid steps here at this KidsHealth page
+If you suspect a broken or fractured bone, see the KidsHealth fracture first aid tips.

 If you are alone, call 111 or ask someone to call for you.